Shantanu-25/py_pjs/README.md

 Hello guys,
 <br>
-This repo consists of beginner , intermediate and advanced projects on python which was made by me.
+This repo consists of beginner projects on python which was made by me.
 <br>
 Author - Shantanu Giri
 <br>